latex3/luaotfload/doc/luaotfload-tool.rst

                         with every invocation of ``luaotfload-tool``.
 --no-reload, -n         Suppress auto-updates to the database (e.g.
                         when ``--find`` is passed an unknown name).
---no-strip              Do not strip redundant information after
-                        building the database.
-Warning: this will
-                        inflate the index to about two to three times the normal size.
 --no-compress, -c       Do not filter the plain text version of the
                         font index through gzip.
 Useful for debugging if your editor is built without zlib.